TheRealJurkis/ghettoTD/README.md

-### 1.What does ghettoTD do?
+### What does ghettoTD do?
-This project was created as a part of a Uni programming course, with the main goal of learning how to put together a piece of software with reasonable object-oriented design.
+This game was created as a part of a Uni programming course, with the main goal of learning how to put together a piece of software with reasonable object-oriented design.

 ### How to start the game: